-With many people making their holiday plans for 2019, and for those who have already booked their trips, the ongoing Brexit discussions and negotiations may have got you thinking - what effect a Brexit deal, or no deal, will have on your holidays.
+With many people making their holiday plans for the rest of 2019 and into 2020, and for those who have already booked their trips, the ongoing Brexit discussions and negotiations may have got you thinking - what effect a Brexit deal, or no deal, will have on your holidays.

 While the political situation remains uncertain, we will continue to update this page as, and when, we receive more information or clarity.

 The first thing you need to do is check the date your passport expires.
 The current UK government advice recommends you have a minimum of six months left on your passport on the date of your trip to an EU country after 31 October 2019.
 However recent information around the no-deal option has said that in certain instances you might need up to 15 months remaining.

 We recommend you check the latest government passport advice - there’s an online passport checker tool you can use if you are unsure.
 And they've got specific advice on travelling to all countries in the EU to give you peace of mind when booking.

 If you’re travelling to the EU after Brexit then please bear in mind you should give yourself more time at the airport, port or rail terminal and other border controls for passport checks.
 This is because UK passport holders will no longer be able to use the usual EU/EEA/CH lanes.
 Even if there is no visa requirement, it is entirely possible that there would be extended checks, for example around the duration and purpose of your stay, which will mean queues take longer to clear.
 If you’re travelling soon after the current Brexit date - October 31, 2019 there is a likelihood of disruption and some delays at border controls as the systems change over.